This BLOG On Mortgage Processing And Underwriting Leading To CTC Was UPDATED And PUBLISHED On April 23rd, 2020

 Pre-Underwriting Mortgage Processing

-When a mortgage loan file is submitted to underwriting and assigned to a mortgage underwriter at a reputable mortgage company, you can rest assured is coming back with a mortgage loan approval with little to no conditions due the aggressive intense pre-underwriting process.
+When a file is submitted to underwriting and assigned to an underwriter at a reputable mortgage company, you can rest assured is coming back with a mortgage loan approval with little to no conditions due the aggressive intense pre-underwriting process.

 Testimonials And Reviews

-I just wanted to say how happy I am that we have Patty as our processor.
-We aren’t closed yet and we’ve had a couple hiccups but I feel like she has went over and beyond the call of duty to get my family and I in our new home before Christmas which is really important to me.
-She’s kept me informed the entire process and have provided great customer service!
+I just wanted to say how happy I am that we have Gianna Dilla of Gustan Cho Associates as our processor.
+We aren’t closed yet and we’ve had a couple of hiccups.
+But I feel like she has gone over and beyond the call of duty to get my family and me in our new home before Christmas which is really important to me.
+She’s kept me informed of the entire process and has provided great customer service!
 Words can’t express how grateful I am for all of her hard work and long hours she’s put in to get this deal closed.